HumanDynamics/RevolvingLoanHack/ProjectPlan/Accounting/README.md

 # Assets

+## Key Purposes and Function of Accounting Statements

+* The following notes were created during the [October 16th 2016 kick-off business/accounting team sprint](https://github.com/HumanDynamics/RevolvingLoanHack/wiki/2016-Oct-16_Sprint_Biz_AccountingAndFinancialMgmt) for this project, with Thomas (Sloan/MBA), Caitlin and Dazza.

 What the fund has, could be physical assets, goods or whatver the fund has that it can earn money with.

 * NOTE: The most liquid assets are highest on the list, eg cash is top and property is much lower